RightsandWrongsgit/ARMTEC/modules/views.md

 https://www.drupal.org/project/views_slideshow

-Views Infinite Scroll module:
+## Views Infinite Scroll module

-A typical deployment of views has a pager that you can configure for how many pages, style of paging, etc.  This module adds one more option to that which adds content as you scroll down rather than clicking to a new page.
+A typical deployment of views has a pager that you can configure for how many pages, style of paging, etc.  The [Views Infinite Scroll module](https://www.drupal.org/project/views_infinite_scroll) adds one more option to that which adds content as you scroll down rather than clicking to a new page.
+[See how to install it and even customize the scroll behavior.](https://www.webwash.net/create-infinite-scroll-pages-using-views-infinite-scroll-in-drupal/)

-composer require drupal/views_infinite_scroll
+`composer require drupal/views_infinite_scroll`<br>
-drush en views_infinite_scroll
+`drush en views_infinite_scroll`

 View a Field as a Block: